itslenny/scaffs-cli/README.md

 ## Programmatic usage

-The library version of scaffs is a sub package in this repo so it doesn't need to include any of the cli dependencies.
+The library version of scaffs is a separate package so it doesn't need to include any of the cli dependencies.

 [Learn More](https://www.npmjs.com/package/scaffs)